-UNIQLO Canada has confirmed their first store in the Vancouver-area will open this fall at Metrotown in Burnaby.
+UNIQLO Canada has confirmed their first store in the Vancouver-area at Metropolis at Metrotown will open October 6, 2017 at 10 a.m.

 First UNIQLO in Metro Vancouver